Decision Points

 Basketball and court categories

 Court socks need impact control without sloppy bulk.
-Performance polyester blends with targeted terry zones usually provide the best fit for this category, especially when the sock needs to stay visually clean and supportive in a fast-moving silhouette.
+Performance polyester blends with targeted terry zones usually fit this category well, especially when the sock needs to stay visually clean and supportive in a fast-moving silhouette.

 Gym and CrossFit use